urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

 </p>

 It helpful to check your are grabbing the expected study area as a common mistake is mix up X and Y coordinates!
-Now we are ready to pull OSM data
+Now we are ready to pull OSM data.
+This may take a few minutes to load.

 ```R
 pol_feat <- osmextract::oe_get(place = "Argentina", # place we defined above